kmcelwee/fsi-web-scraping-seminar/seminar-1/apis.md

 other researchers can save you time!
 People who create datasets want them to be put to good use, so they'll try to share them as widely as possible.

-* Wikipedia has a lot of tabular data you can draw from!
+* Wikipedia has a lot of tabular data you can draw from.
 * [Github](https://github.com/) is often used for code, but researchers will often post their datasets there as well
-* [Documenting the Now](https://catalog.docnow.io/), as mentioned above, has a huge resource of tweets
+* [Documenting the Now](https://catalog.docnow.io/), as mentioned above, has a huge resource of tweets.
 * [r/datasets](https://www.reddit.com/r/datasets) contains a lot of datasets that people compiled for their research or for fun.